jseun/dotscan/README.md

 # Conclusion

 Thank you for reading this far.
-I've been very enthusiast about this homework and I am glad it gave me a chance to get a job at DigitalOcean.
+I've been very enthusiast about this homework and I am glad it gave me a chance to land a job at DigitalOcean.